 - The school's management team is vigilant in ensuring that all recruitment and selection systems, processes and procedures are examined from a staff/child protection focus. - The school makes explicit its commitment to the provision and maintenance of a safe and supportive environment for all pupils, staff and others within the school community. - All applicants, short-listed candidates, contractors and service providers are advised about and understand the necessity of robust recruitment and selection practices that safeguard and support pupils and adults within the school. - The school is clear about personal and professional boundaries, provides clarity about what is proper behaviour, and has managers who are vigilant in pursuing inappropriate, unprofessional or abusive behaviour.
-In this regard, attention is drawn to the document 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings.'
-(May 2019 and April 2020 - COVID addendum) - The school's child protection strategies include disciplinary procedures which deal effectively with those adults who fail to comply with school policies. - Schools paying for or using services satisfy themselves that those services have in place appropriate and effective arrangements for safeguarding and protecting children.
+In this regard, attention is drawn to the document 'Guidance for Safer Working Practice for those working with Children and Young People in Education Settings.'
+(February 2022). - The school's child protection strategies include disciplinary procedures which deal effectively with those adults who fail to comply with school policies. - Schools paying for or using services satisfy themselves that those services have in place appropriate and effective arrangements for safeguarding and protecting children.